kksvt/swi-calculator/README.md

 | value2 | the second number, should the operator require two operands |

 ## Output
-The result of each operation is saved into a *output.txt* file, with the result preceeded by the *name* (*identifier*).
-The results are sorted in an ascending order.
+The result of each operation is saved into an *output.txt* file, with the result preceeded by the *name* (*identifier*).
+The results are sorted in ascending order.